googlefonts/how-to-hint-variable-fonts/README.md

 The middle bar has been controlled by hinting, but points 8 and 9, now need further instruction as to how to find their correct position.
 As you can see in the animation this only takes a few seconds to complete.

 Choose the YInterpolate tool.
 Position the ‘blue circle’, directly over point 28, at the bottom left of the middle bar, and drag to point 19.
 You will see a ‘line’ appear, which takes the form of a draggable ‘elastic band’.
 No code is generated yet until a point is chosen to interpolate.
-Click anywhere on the interpolaton line, and drag to the point you want to interpolate, in this case point 8 and release.
+Click anywhere on the interpolation line, and drag to the point you want to interpolate, in this case point 8 and release.

 **Note:** Sometimes two points fall very closely together on the outline, so you may need to zoom in see more clearly and to ensure you pick the correct points to interpolate.